-2.3.2.1 Pre-launch calibration procedures
+2.3.2.3 Pre-launch and in-flight calibration procedures

-The on-ground calibration of SIR-2 was performed at (P)FM level under simulated flight conditions at SAC (Ahmedabad, India).
+The on-ground calibration of SIR-2 will be performed at (P)FM level under simulated flight conditions in a clean room.

 The calibration procedure is subdivided in a spectral and a radiometric part.
-The instrument was mounted in a vacuum chamber with a large front window for optical adjustment in the parallel beam of the collimator - Pixel to wavelength verification and dispersion resolution verification -.
-In a further stage an absolutely calibrated integrating sphere was replacing the collimator - radiometric calibration -.
-The detailed on-ground calibration procedure/results are outlined in [RD13].
+The instrument will be mounted in a vacuum chamber with a large front window for optical adjustment in the parallel beam of the collimator - Pixel to wavelength verification and dispersion resolution verification -.
+In a further stage an absolutely calibrated integrating sphere will replace the collimator - radiometric calibration -.
+The detailed on-ground calibration procedure is outlined in [RD13].